 The measure developer must first identify at least one PROM that is a candidate for use in the digital PRO-PM.
 When identifying candidate PROMs, measure developers should keep stage 1 findings top of mind.
-For example, if stage 1 assessments determined that the PROM must have a validated computerized adaptive testing (CAT) version available in both English and Spanish in order to reduce burden and inequities for the target population, the measure developer can immediately disregard PROMs that do not meet those initial requirements.
+For example, if the stage 1 assessments determined that the PROM must have a validated computerized adaptive testing (CAT) version available in both English and Spanish in order to reduce burden and inequities for the target population, the measure developer can immediately disregard PROMs that do not meet those initial requirements.

-The measure developer can consult several resources to identify candidate PROMs that might be suitable data collection tools for the desired PRO-PM.
+The measure developer can consult several resources to identify candidate PROMs that might be suitable data collection tools for the desired PRO-PM:

-- The International Consortium for Health Outcomes (ICHOM) sets of Patient-Centered Outcome Measures provide lists of recommended PROMs that have been vetted by diverse expert panels. - The Consensus-Based Standards for the Selection of Health Measurement Instruments (COSMIN) website contains extensive resources on identifying candidate PROMs. - Many professional societies have convened working groups of experts to review and recommend PROMs that are relevant within that specialty or discipline. - Articles from peer-reviewed journals can provide insights into which PROMs are most widely used within a discipline and which novel PROMs are offering noteworthy contributions. - The descriptions or specifications of PRO-PMs typically list which PROM(s) are used to collect data for the PRO-PM; websites such as QPS and CMIT include these details if they are available. - Some payment models in the CMS Quality Payment Program (QPP), such as APMs, identify required PROMs.
+- The International Consortium for Health Outcomes (ICHOM) sets of Patient-Centered Outcome Measures provide lists of recommended PROMs that have been vetted by diverse expert panels. - The Consensus-Based Standards for the Selection of Health Measurement Instruments (COSMIN) website contains extensive resources on identifying candidate PROMs. - The Mapi Research Trust PROQOLID database and catalog of clinical outcome assessment (COA) instruments - Many professional societies have convened working groups of experts to review and recommend PROMs that are relevant within that specialty or discipline. - Articles from peer-reviewed journals can provide insights into which PROMs are most widely used within a discipline and which novel PROMs are offering noteworthy contributions. - The descriptions or specifications of PRO-PMs typically list which PROM(s) are used to collect data for the PRO-PM; websites such as QPS and CMIT include these details if they are available. - Some payment models in the CMS Quality Payment Program (QPP), such as APMs, identify required PROMs.